EvaRamaj/AssetMetrix/README.md

 The directory "templates" contains html files which define the layout for each page in our application.

-The directory "statics" contains information that is stored in the database and load every time, such us the custon css that we apply to the layouts, the images, etc.
+The directory "statics" contains information that is stored in the database and loaded every time, such us the Custon.css that we apply to the layouts, the images, etc.

 The directory "application" contains all the core dynamic components such us the fields of each form and the schema of our database.